ngageoint/geopackage-java/README.md

 ### Image IO ###

 Image IO is required for elevation imagery stored in the Tagged Image File Format (TIFF).
 The non distributable JAI ImageIO and core libraries are required in the local repository to install this library.
-The libraries are requried in the classpath to provide TIFF elevation extension functionality.
-Download these jar files as needed to build and provided runtime access.
+The libraries are required in the classpath to enable TIFF elevation extension functionality.
+Download these jar files as needed to build and provide runtime access.

 ```xml